-BELOW IS A DESCRIPTION OF OPEN DISTRICT POSITIONS FOR THE UPCOMING PANEL IN JANUARY
+BELOW ARE OPEN DISTRICT POSITIONS FOR THE PANEL WHICH HAS STARTED IN JANUARY

 They provide a great opportunity for service!

 THESE POSITIONS ARE STILL OPEN, ALONG WITH THOSE LISTED ON THIS PAGE:

 ALTERNATE DISTRICT REP